Hellrespawn/tapr/README.md

 1. Ensure `cargo` and Cargo's `bin` folder are on your `PATH`.
 1. Clone the repository.
-1. Run `cargo install --path tasp`.
+1. Run `cargo install --path tapr`.

 ## Usage

-Running `tasp` without arguments starts the REPL.
+Running `tapr` without arguments starts the REPL.
 An empty line or Ctrl-C will exit.

-`tasp <filename>` will run the specified file.
+`tapr <filename>` will run the specified file.

 Use `(import stdlib)` to import the standard library.